krishna0890227/Funny_Early_Care_Service/README.md

 # Credits
 **Content**
-* The code to make the social media links was taken from the CI Love Running Project
+* The code to make the social media links was taken from the [Love Running Project](https://github.com/krishna0890227/love-running)

 **Media**
-* The image in the header was taken from Pexels.
+* The image in the header was taken from [Adobe Stocks](https://stock.adobe.com/ie/search?k=children+playing).